socadk/design-practice-repository/artifact-templates/SDPR-APIDescription.md

 ### Hints and Pitfalls to Avoid

-The API Description pattern text in ["Interface Evolution Patterns — Balancing Compatibility and Extensibility across Service Life Cycles"](http://eprints.cs.univie.ac.at/6082/1/WADE-EuroPlop2019Paper.pdf) (@LuebkeZimmermannEtAl) recommends:
+The API Description pattern text in ["Interface Evolution Patterns — Balancing Compatibility and Extensibility across Service Life Cycles"](http://eprints.cs.univie.ac.at/6082/1/WADE-EuroPlop2019Paper.pdf) (@LuebkeZimmermannEtAl:2019) recommends:

 * "Define an *API product owner* that steers and leads the [architectural decision making](https://en.wikipedia.org/wiki/Architectural_decision) for API design and its implementation and decides on the service evolution strategy including versioning.
 A related pattern is [Open Service Ownership](http://samnewman.io/patterns/organizational/open-service-ownership/) by Sam Newman.
-* Define the upstream and downstream contract relationship e.g. in the form of one of the relationship types in DDD-style [Context Maps](./DPR-StrategicDDDContextMap.md), for instance open host service and customer-supplier, first described in @Evans:2003, later picked up by the microservices community, and supported in tools such as [Context Mapper](https://contextmapper.org/).
+* Define the upstream and downstream contract relationship, e.g., in the form of one of the relationship types in DDD-style [Context Maps](./DPR-StrategicDDDContextMap.md), for instance open host service and customer-supplier, first described in @Evans:2003, later picked up by the microservices community, and supported in tools such as [Context Mapper](https://contextmapper.org/).
 * Consider to specify [Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine) (FSMs) if the API causes non-trivial, possibly long-running state changes.
 Design the system transaction boundaries carefully; discuss and challenge whether strict or eventual consistency is needed if multiple system parts and clients work with the data that is exposed in the API (e.g., master data, transactional data)."